AdrianTworek/ts-memories-app/README.md

 - Creating categories where you can add associated cards
 - Dynamic pagination
 - Previewing images with either horizontal or vertical view
-- Snackbars informinng about adding/removing resource
+- Snackbars informing about adding/removing resource
 - Different modals

 ## Technologies and tools